umwrit350sp17/Team1/Team_Docs/Draft 1/Section 2 - How to Create a New FocusWriter Document.md

+# How to Create a New FocusWriter Document
 **Step 1** - To create and start a new document, open FocusWriter.
 It should automatically open a new blank document, and you are ready to start typing!